 Liza Oliver is an Assistant Professor, Art History and South Asia studies at Wellesley College.
-Her area of research 18th- and 19th-century Europe and South Asia, focusing on the visual and material cultures of trade, liberalism and colonialism.
+Her area of research is 18th- and 19th-century Europe and South Asia, focusing on the visual and material cultures of trade, liberalism, and colonialism.
 She also is interested in the intersections of art and science and has written for the New York Times.

 Q: What is your story?
 How did you fall in love with your current field of research and how did you find your way into academia in particular?

 I started out as a fine arts major—painting—in undergrad, but soon realized after my first history course that I liked reading and research a lot better (and was also better at it than painting).
 I chose art history because it was the perfect synthesis of my interests in both aesthetics and history.
 It wasn’t until my MA program that I honed in on my specific historical interests—namely 18th-and 19th-century colonialism, which eventually led me to South Asia.
 I suppose I was always interested in understanding different forms of power and how they manifest in historical contexts, along with understanding how people understood and interacted with one another in those contexts.

 Q: What was your professional path like?
 How did you get to this job?

 Looking back, it all came together in a pretty coherent way, but at the time it always seemed haphazard, never knowing where I would be the following year until word from admissions offices, or grants, or jobs—such is life in academia.
 I was on a postdoc at the Met when I interviewed for my job at Wellesley.
 It was a long shot, as all jobs in academia are.
 I think my hire came down to 1) my research interests aligning pretty well with what the department was seeking, 2) not embarrassing myself too badly during my two-day campus interview, and 3) more than a smidgen of luck.

 Q: Can you tell us a funny/amusing story from graduate school?